 Although it feels like you’re the only person experiencing this particular stress?
 I can promise that you aren’t.
 Your coworkers might be feeling the stress right along with you.
 And they might express that stress and powerlessness of the situation in a different way than you do.
 An overall atmosphere of everyone feeling overwhelmed with work causes petty arguments, snappish responses, and less-than-professional behavior.

-And even if you a solopreneur, darling, you are still not alone.
+And even if you are a solopreneur, darling, you are still not alone.
 There are so many folks out there experiencing feeling overwhelmed with work.
 So, just know that these tips will work for you equally.

 Are you overwhelmed with work?